Patnagarh bombing: Arrest

 In April 2018, Balangir police received an anonymous letter which blamed the parcel bombing on Soumya's "betrayal" and a loss of money, possibly as a result of a property dispute.
 The letter clarified that the sender was an S. K. Sinha, not R. K. Sharma, and also mentioned the involvement of "three men".
 Police investigators spent more than a month pursuing leads in four different cities.
 Finally, Soumya's mother studied the letter and recalled that her colleague often used the phrase "completing the project", which was similar to the phrase in the letter of "undertaking the project".

 Punji Lal Meher, an English teacher and formerly the principal of the Jyoti Vikas College in Balangir district who was replaced by Soumya's mother, was arrested after having been questioned earlier and dismissed as a suspect.
 Upon being questioned again after the receipt of the letter by the police, Meher said that he had been approached and threatened if he didn't mail a letter.
 The police investigator did not believe the explanation, remarking, "It was the most incredible story that we've heard from a suspect".
 Police sent computer hardware belonging to the suspect to an Israeli company for analysis and recovery of deleted data.

 Meher was accused of traveling to Raipur without his mobile phone or buying a train ticket and posting the parcel, returning the same day.

 The suspect is thought to have had a desire "to be noticed" as an explanation of the bombing.
 He was taken to Raipur to be confronted by witnesses.

+On 28 May 2025, Punjilal Meher was convicted and sentenced to life imprisonment for the bombing.

 Significance and aftermath

 The parcel bombing was widely reported in India and other countries.
 The BBC characterized it as having "riveted India".
 A film, titled Bullet Raja, is planned starring Odia actor Hara Rath and directed by Sridhar Martha.

-Patnagarh Movie

-Actor Manoj Mishra, Atul Kulkarni, Chinmay Mishra, Anu Choudhury, director Rajesh Touchriver Producer Sridhar Martha are making a film based on the event.
+Another movie, Mind Game starring Manoj Mishra, Atul Kulkarni, Chinmay Mishra, and Anu Choudhury, directed by Rajesh Touchriver and produced by Sridhar Martha is based on the incident.